 This is a local measure in relation to the Length of Wait (LoW) for discharge after a person has been declared Medically Optimised for Discharge (MOFD) on Pathway 1 (home with some support) and Pathway 3 (complex care needs requiring 24/7 nursing/care).
 The maximum threshold for the hospital flow is 2 days on Pathway 1, and 7 days on Pathway 3.

-As at the end of quarter 2, there had been a steady increase in the wait times on Pathway 1 due to reduced care capacity through the Community Reablement Team (CRT) due to their referrals and allocation system being compromised and limited capacity in the wider market to pick up referrals.
-The CRT service now have their system up and running and the position has improved significantly since September and will be reported in March 2023.
-The wait on Pathway 3 is reducing as we have commissioned block beds, which has improved capacity, and there have been no restrictions in care homes which meant the flow has improved.
+As at the end of December, Pathway 1 discharge waits have continued to reduce to 3.9 days but are still outside of the 2 day max. target.
+The wait on Pathway 3 has reduced slightly but is still high due to complex care needs and awaiting agreement from health partners for funding specialist elements of care.
+There was also a Court of Protection case, where the patient became medically unfit on several occasions.
+Through the Adult Social Care Discharge Fund we have commissioned block beds, which has improved capacity for December, and there have been no restrictions in care homes which meant the flow has improved.